top of page

 CW&L=Columbia Water and Light

 4. It's not necessary to charge at full L2 speed.
-Charging at lower power for longer can deliver the same total power while reducing moment load. e.g. We charge our EV at a medium current setting.
+Charging at lower power for longer can deliver the same total power while reducing moment load. e.g., we charge our EV at a medium current setting.
 That's still plenty fast to get a full charge by the next morning.
-And, like most EV owners, we usually charge to 80% unless we're heading out of town the next day.
+And, like most EV owners, we usually charge to 80% (not 100%) unless we're heading out of town the next day.

-As you can see there's a number of ways to mitigate grid overloading available to us.
-We're not going to overload the grid as some anti-EVers are claiming.
+As you can see, there's a number of ways to mitigate grid overloading available to us.
+Another anti-EV myth busted.

 Gas-Electric Hybrid

 • PHEV (Plugin Hybrid Electric Vehicle).
-You can plug-in the car, like an EV, to charge up the (much smaller) battery.
+Has an ICE, and you can plug in the car, like an EV, to charge up the battery.

 • HEV (Hybrid Electric Vehicle).
-There is no plug-in capability.
-This car gets its charge only from the gasoline engine.
+Has an ICE, but there is no plug-in capability.
+This car gets its charge only from the ICE.

 Environmental Concerns

 Pure EVs, of course, produce no tailpipe emissions.
 There's no tailpipe in the first place.
 But what about mining all the metals needed to make the batteries?
 Of course it's true that mining such metals imposes a carbon footprint.
-But that carbon is significantly more than negated over the life of the car because, once built, the car, again, emits zero tailpipe emission.
+But that carbon is significantly more than offset over the life of the car because, once built, the car, again, emits zero tailpipe emissions.

-And those metals only have to be mined once.
-After a hydrocarbon is burned, that's it, it's life is over.
+And those metals only have to be mined once since they are recyclable.
+After a hydrocarbon is burned, however, its life is over.
 New hydrocarbons must come from crude oil that's "mined" (pumped) from the ground and refined into gasoline.
-And refining itself is an energy intensive operation.
+And refining itself is an energy intensive operation, further reducing gasoline's total efficiency.

 "What about the electricity used to charge the car?
 That's not green."